 You can read more about parrots here.

-Both miniature horses and ponies are specifically bred for their small and approachable size.
-However, they do vary in small but subtle ways.
-The main difference comes down to their proportions: ponies tend to have a compact body with short legs, thick shoulders, and particularly dense tail, while the miniature horse (which measures less than 38 inches at the shoulders) has similar proportions to a regular-sized horse.
+Both miniature horses and ponies are specifically bred for their small and approachable size, although they do vary in small but subtle ways.
+The main difference comes down to their proportions: ponies tend to have compact bodies with short legs, thick shoulders, and particularly dense tails, while the miniature horse (which measures less than 38 inches at the shoulders) has similar proportions to a regular-sized horse.

 Both miniature horses and ponies are often raised on therapy farms to provide emotional support for learning disabilities, terminal or critical illnesses, and trauma.
 They are also good at treatment for anxiety and for depression.
 Their calm demeanor and love for people make them well-suited for being hugged, petted, and otherwise handled.